sunidhib2002/Heart-Disease-Prediction-/README.md

 1 -> disease

 <b><ins>Section 6:</ins> Accuracy and Confusion Matrix</b><br>
 Here, I am using sklearn methods to find the accuracy of my model.
 Accuracy of my model comes out to be <b>98.3</b>.

-I also made a confusion matrix to see
+<b>KNN Algorithm</b> ->
+KNN stands for K Nearest Neighbors algorithm.
+It is supervised learning algorithm.
+K-NN algorithm assumes the similarity between the new case/data and available cases and put the new case into the category that is most similar to the available categories.
+K-NN algorithm can be used for Regression as well as for Classification but mostly it is used for the Classification problems.